PeerMeHQ/know/daos/settings.md

 ### Vote Token

 The default token used for voting on [proposals](./overview.md#propose).
 It can be a MultiversX [ESDT](https://docs.elrond.com/tokens/esdt-tokens), [NFT](https://docs.elrond.com/tokens/nft-tokens/#nft-and-sft), or even [SFT](https://docs.elrond.com/tokens/nft-tokens/#nft-and-sft) collection.
-Everyone who owns at least one of the tokens automatically becomes a member of the Fellowship.
+Everyone who owns at least one of the tokens automatically becomes a member of the Peering.

 ### Voting Period

-The default voting period (in days) for [proposals](./overview.md#propose) created within the Fellowship.
+The default voting period (in days) for [proposals](./overview.md#propose) created within the Peering.

 ### Minimum to Propose